We are called the children of God, and such we are! ∙

 John 10:29 My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of the Father’s hand.

 Father thank You that we are eternally safe and secure.
 It is not because we have a firm grip on You.
-But rather, You have a firm grip on us.
+But instead, You have a firm grip on us.

-Our Father calls us His children, and such we are!
-When we begin to grasp how much our heavenly Father loves us, each and every one of us personally and individually something wonderful happens.
+Our Father calls us His children and such we are!
+When we begin to grasp how much our heavenly Father loves us, each and every one of us personally and individually, something extraordinary happens.
 God is love.
-When we put our trust in Him, in some mystical, mysterious way we begin to live in Him.
-Because God is love, we actually begin to live in love.
+When we trust Him, in some mystical, mysterious way, we begin to live in Him.
+Because God is love, we actually start to live in love.
 And His love lives in us.
 It only gets better with time.

-Eventually there will be no fear or trepidation when we contemplate going home to be with the Father.
+Eventually, there will be no fear or trepidation when we contemplate going home to be with the Father.
 As the love of God increases within our hearts, fear is expelled.
 It is the natural maturation of every child of the King.
-As we grow in the love of God, we cease to be fearful of what He will do (Wiersbe).
-The degree we feel fear is indicative of our lack maturity.
+As we grow in the love of God, we cease to fear what He will do (Wiersbe).
+The degree we feel fear is indicative of our lack of maturity.

 1 John 4:16-18